sanger-tol/ensemblrepeatdownload/README.md

 ## Overview

-The pipeline takes a CSV file that contains assembly accession number, Ensembl species names (as they may differ from Tree of Life ones !), output directories, and optionally geneset versions.
+The pipeline takes a CSV file that contains assembly accession number, Ensembl species names (as they may differ from Tree of Life ones !), output directories.
-When the geneset version is given, the pipeline downloads the Fasta files of the genes (cdna, cds, and protein sequences) as wel as the GFF3 file.
+Assembly accession numbers are optional too.
+If missing, the pipeline assumes it can be retrieved from files named `ACCESSION` in the standard location on disk.
-When the geneset version is _not_ given, the pipeline downloads the repeat annotation as the masked Fasta file and a BED file.
+The pipeline downloads the repeat annotation as the masked Fasta file and a BED file.
 All files are compressed with `bgzip`, and indexed with `samtools faidx` or `tabix`.

 Steps involved:

-_Gene annotation download_:

-- Download from the NCBI the GFF3 file, and the sequences of the genes in Fasta format.
-- Compress and index all Fasta files with `bgzip`, `samtools faidx`, and `samtools dict`.
-- Compress and index the GFF3 file with `bgzip` and `tabix`.

-_Masked assembly download_:

 - Download the masked fasta file from Ensembl.
 - Extract the coordinates of the masked regions into a BED file.